At our Braintree branch, we have a team of solicitors dealing with all aspects of residential property

 • We then send you any remaining money, as well as a statement detailing all the expenses of your sale.

-• Finally, we send over the title deeds to the buyer’s solicitors – and your property is sold.
+• Finally, we send over the title deeds to the buyer’s property lawyers – and your property is sold.

 For more information on the selling part of the conveyancing processclick here.